IIIA-ML/alk/README.md

 First, test sequences are extracted from the case base that is generated for the given time series dataset.
 Then, for each problem update of each test sequence, the script interrupts _ALK_ upon reaching a given confidence threshold.
 Afterwards, the algorithm is resumed and allowed to run until reaching the next threshold.
-After each interruption, the _gain_ achieved by avoided similarity calculations, the _quality_ of best-so-far kNNs compared to the exact kNNs, and, the _efficiency_ of the confidence measure are recorded.
+After each interruption, the _gain_ achieved by avoided similarity calculations, the _quality_ of best-so-far kNN compared to the exact kNN, and, the _efficiency_ of the confidence measure are recorded.

 Every time series dataset in the repository [[4](#ref4)] is available as a two-pack of train and test sub-datasets.